int-brain-lab/bpod-core/docs/source/state_machines/index.rst

    }

 The finite-state machine pictured above represents a single trial in a behavioral experiment.
-It heavily relies on timers to deEnd statefine both the duration of states and their associated output actions.
+It heavily relies on timers to define both the duration of states and their associated output actions.
 The *Stimulus* ends automatically when its timer expires, moving the subject into the *Wait* state.
 From there, the trial can proceed in two ways: if the subject performs the required action (pressing a lever) within the allotted time of the *Wait* state, the machine transitions to *Reward*; otherwise, a *Buzzer* signals a missed opportunity.
 The durations of both the reward and the buzzer are again governed by their respective timers, after which either state transitions to the trial’s *End* state and, finally, to the trial’s exit.

 .. admonition:: Key Concepts